Exploring the Sheepskin Trail: A Scenic Bicycle Trail in Uniontown, Pennsylvania

 2. The H.C.
 Frick Coke Company – The remains of this once-bustling coke works are located just off the trail in Vanderbilt.
 You can see the old brick ovens and the coke-loading area, which give a glimpse into the area’s industrial past.

-3. The State Theatre Center for the Arts – This beautiful historic theater is located in downtown Uniontown and dates back to the early 1920s.
-It has been fully restored and is now a popular venue for live performances and events.
+3. The State Theatre Center for the Arts – This beautiful historic theater is located in downtown Uniontown.
+Dating back to the early 1920s, it has been fully restored.
+It is now a popular venue for live performances and events.

-4. The Marshall Memorial – Located near the trail in South Union Township, this memorial honors John Marshall, one of the most influential Supreme Court justices in U.S. history.
+4. The Marshall Memorial – Located near the trail in South Union Township, this memorial honors John Marshall.
+He was one of the most influential Supreme Court justices in U.S. history.
 Marshall was born in a log cabin near the site in 1755.

-5. The National Road – While not technically part of the Sheepskin Trail, the historic National Road (also known as Route 40) runs through Uniontown and is just a short distance from the trail.
+5. The National Road – While not technically part of the Sheepskin Trail, the historic National Road (also known as Route 40) runs through Uniontown.
+It is just a short distance from the trail.
 It was the first federally funded highway in the U.S. and played a major role in the westward expansion of the country.

 These are just a few of the historic sites and landmarks that you can see while exploring the Sheepskin Trail.
 Be sure to take your time and soak in the rich history and beauty of the area!

-You can find a map of the Sheepskin Trail on the website of the Regional Trail Corporation, which manages the trail.
+You can find a map of the Sheepskin Trail on the Regional Trail Corporation’s website.
 Here’s the link:

 https://www.sheepskintrail.org/trail-segments

 This map provides detailed information on the trail’s route, including parking areas, restrooms, and other amenities.
-It’s always a good idea to consult a map before heading out on a bike ride or hike, so you can plan your route and be prepared for any changes in terrain or weather.
+It’s always a good idea to consult a map before heading out on a bike ride or hike.
+This way, you can plan your route and be prepared for any changes in terrain or weather.
 Have a great time exploring the Sheepskin Trail!